EuroProofNet/europroofnet.github.io/index.md

 **Coming events:**

-- 7 January 2024: [submission deadline for STSM/ITCG proposals between February and August 2024](../grants).
-We especially welcome proposals from the working groups 4 and 3, and from [inclusive-target countries](../eligibility) and [women](../gender-balance)
 - 23-25 January 2024: [Meeting on Dedukti and proof systems interoperabilty](../wg1-gruissan24), Gruissan, France
 - 25-26 March 2024: [WG5 meeting on the Alignment of Proof Systems and Machine Learning](../wg5-vienna24), Vienna, Austria
 - 27-28 March 2024: [WG3 meeting/Tutorial on Usable Formal Methods for Security of Systems](../wg3-dresden24) with the participation of industrial users, Dresden, Germany